shannah/CN1ML-NetbeansModule/README.md

     }
 ~~~

-When, run in the simulator with the Lumia skin, this examples looks like:
+When, run in the simulator with the Lumia skin, this example looks like:

 ![Lumia Skin My New Form Example](screenshots/my-new-form-lumia.png)

+##More Samples

+1. A Simple List
+2. A Contact Form
+3. A Map
+4. An embedded Web Browser